meiyor/ERS-ERD_coherence_calculation_EEG/README.md

 Please notice this process will take some time for completing the whole executing for the six subjects - three Healthy Controls (HC) and three Stroke patients (ST).
 After you complete the code execution you can evaluate the statistics using the sample codes included in the **eval_stats** folder.
 Refer to the comments on those particular .m files if statistical models will be changed or evaluated in the different way.

-For replicating the ERSP and CMC with other data, please refer to the data directory and following the code refered in the function
+For replicating the ERSP and CMC with other data, please refer to the data directory and following the code referred in the function
 **addMaterEEGdataEEGlab_bouts** and **addMaterEEGdataEEGlab_bouts_OG** .
 You can call the individual ERSP and/or CMC trial calculation using the following command on the Matlab prompt.

 ```matlab